 Step 1: Microsoft for Nonprofits

 You will first need to apply for Microsoft for Nonprofits.
+While a necessary prerequisite for the Microsoft Ad Grant, it also provides nonprofits with a variety of free and discounted software.
 The application process includes four steps:

 - Welcome and Policies